-- 1) Work is only to be performed by a trained and competent employee.

-- 2) Shut off and lockout MCC breaker

-- 3) Shut off main breaker on the generator

-- 4) Turn generator to cool down

-- Once engine shuts down, lockout the master switch to that generator (See Section 6.2)

-- 6) Do service work

-- 7) After work is complete remove lock from generator

-- 8) Start engine

-- 9) When ready to resume crushing, remove MCC breaker lock out
+- 1) Work is only to be performed by a trained and competent employee. - 2) Shut off and lockout MCC breaker - 3) Shut off main breaker on the generator - 4) Turn generator to cool down - 5) Once engine shuts down, lockout the master switch to that generator (See Section 6.2) - 6) Do service work - 7) After work is complete remove lock from generator - 8) Double check that oil level is good and all drains are shut. - 9) Start engine - 10) Either let engine do cool down (if stopping motor again), once oil settles check level.
+Some engines will have a low idle oil check.
+If level is good generator can be turned to high idle. - 11) When ready to resume crushing, remove MCC breaker lock out